MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 > [!NOTE]
 >
-> - When authenticating using AAD or to a public storage account, CREDENTIAL does not need to be specified.
+> - When authenticating using Azure Active Directory (AAD) or to a public storage account, CREDENTIAL does not need to be specified.
 > - If your storage account is associated with a VNet, you must authenticate using MSI (Managed Identity).

 - Authenticating with Shared Access Signatures (SAS)